-Are you a first time home buyer?
-Or are you about to buy your second home but have doubts about the state of the real estate market this year?
+Are you a first-time home buyer?
+Or are you about to buy your second home but have doubts about the real estate market this year?

 If you’ve already started looking at flats for sale in Singapore or browsed through the latest new launches, you should start saving for one as early as now.
 Property investments, while safe, are a huge fiscal responsibility; one of the largest and most expensive purchases you’ll have to make in life.

-Before starting to save up for your dream house, you have to decide the type of home you want to buy, know its price, and create a budget around it.
+Before starting to save for your dream house, decide the type of home you want to buy, know its price, and create a budget around it.

-In fact, the average cost of three-to-five-room HDB properties in Singapore is somewhere between $500,000 to $600,000.
-And if you’re gunning for a condominium or a landed property, then expect the prices to shoot up all the way to millions, not even considering inflation.
+In fact, the average cost of 3- or 5-room HDB properties in Singapore is between $400,000 and $600,000.
+And if you’re gunning for a condominium or a landed property, expect the prices to shoot up all the way to millions, not even considering inflation.

-Of course, you can secure a loan from the Housing Development Board (HDB) or bank, or even use your CPF for the initial down payment, but the fact remains that investing in real estate is not simple mathematics.
-So whether you’re planning on getting a home loan or paying with your own savings, your preparation must start now.
+Of course, you can secure a bank or an HDB loan, or even use your CPF for the initial down payment, but the fact is, investing in real estate is not simple mathematics.
+So, whether you’re planning to get a home loan or pay with your own savings, your preparation must start now.

-Before starting to save up for your dream house, you have to decide the type of home you want to buy, know its price, and create a budget around it.
-If you want a condominium, then you’re going to need more or less two million dollars-notwithstanding the stamp duties you might be liable to pay.
+Before starting to save for your dream house, you have to decide the type of home you want to buy, know its price, and create a budget around it.
+If you want a condominium, then you’re going to need more or less $2 million, notwithstanding the stamp duties you might be liable to pay.

 Dive Deeper:

-For most, that could be an overwhelming amount of money to reach, which is why you need to start tracking your expenses as early as now.
+For most, that could be an overwhelming amount of money to reach, which is why you need to track your expenses as early as now.
 January is always a perfect time to create a budget and estimate your monthly expenses for the entire year.

 You have to be disciplined in cutting down your expenses because saving up for a home and maintaining it will incur an endless list of costs.